Forrest Cemetery History

 The trustees were a self-perpetuating body, since it elected its own members.
 It was a private enterprise, but they never lost sight of the fact that they operated the cemetery as a public trust.

 In 1926 the trustees found that they had been operating for four years without a charter, which meant that all of their official acts for four years were not entirely legal.
 On advise of legal counsel they went into the equity division of Circuit Court and asked that the property be transferred to the City of Gadsden.
-The City would administer the assets of the corporation and continue to furnish a burial ground for the white race.
+The City would administer the assets of the corporation and continue to furnish a burial ground.
 Judge Woodson J. Martin rendered a decree confirming the sale of lots after the corporation life of the association had expired by limitation.
 Everything would be turned over to the City of Gadsden “which shall at all times keep, care for and maintain the cemetery in proper condition, use the funds for improvements and upkeep and set up rules and regulations for operating.”

 The late Mayor W.E.
 Wier and his board of Aldermen accepted the trust and appointed Alto Lee, Jr., W.M.
 Mayben, Mrs. Charlotte Cox and the Mayor as trustees.
 That was May 1926.
 At that time a total of 4,657 persons had been buried there.